DS3Lab/cognival-cli/README.md

 - Generating corresponding random embedding sets for significance testing
 - Evaluating embeddings against the readily preprocessed CogniVal cognitive sources or any (preprocessed) user-provided cognitive sources
 - Setting up regression experiments of cognitive source and embedding pairs (grid search and training parameters)
-- Performing regression experiments on CPUs and GPUs in a parallelized fashion
+- Performing regression experiments on CPU in a parallelized fashion
 - Computing significance statistics for the results
 - Aggregating MSE and significance statistic
 - Generating an interactive HTML or static PDF report, showing both aggregate and detail statistics in tabular and plot form,